pedromargolles/pyDecNef/1.model_construction/sub-1/scripts/README.md

 Here you will find 4 folders.

-Each folder corresponds to an step for neurofeedback model construction.
+Each folder corresponds to a step for neurofeedback model construction.

 Folders' scripts are intended to be run sequentially.
 For that reason folders and their scripts are numbered.